viayushi/Newzz/README.md

 # Newzz
+## Description
 It is a basic news website that provides latest news related to a selected topic, in this project I learned how to call an Api and advance javascript.
+## Tech stack used
+- HTML
+- CSS
+- JS